cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 - (x, y): the affine coordinates of the point output by the mapping.
   Indexed variables (e.g., x1, y2, ...) are used for candidate values.

-- t1, t2, ...: are reusable temporary variables.
+- tv1, tv2, ...: reusable temporary variables.

-- c1, c2, ...: are constant values, which can be computed in advance.
+- c1, c2, ...: constant values, which can be computed in advance.

 ## Sign of the resulting point {#point-sign}